 Surveyors charge a fee based on the value of the boat, and you’ll have to pay the fee, regardless of whether you bought the boat.
 If possible, accompany the surveyor to the inspection.
 If the surveyor discovers problems with the boat, you can walk away from the deal or use the information to negotiate a lower price.
 For used boats, you’ll also want to know the boat’s repair history, so get a copy of the maintenance log or service records.

 Calculating Costs: Ultimately, your budget will dictate how much boat you can afford.
 Be certain the monthly payments are within your comfort range.
 If you plan to finance the purchase, you’ll likely be expected by your lender to make a down payment of at least 20 percent.
-Beyond the monthly payments, however, owning a boat incurs other costs you’ll want to factor into your financial picture, including maintenance, dock fees, winterization and more.
+Beyond the monthly payments, however, owning a boat incurs other costs you’ll want to factor into your financial picture, including maintenance, insurance, dock fees, winterization and more.

 Insuring Your Boat

 Your new boat is likely to represent a significant investment on your part, and you’ll want to be sure it’s adequately insured against loss or damage.
 Basic insurance coverage includes physical damage to your boat, bodily injury and property damage liability, and medical payments.
 You may also want to consider optional coverage for such things as personal effects, emergency service, and trailers.
 See your particular policy for terms and conditions.